0atman/noboilerplate/scripts/13-rust-is-boring.md

 If you were a sailor or at merchant, you would understand that you would just lose ships to the sea now and then.

-So it was, so it had always been.
+So it was, so it has always been.

 Most of the sea was unexplored, and there were monsters, no doubt, taking the ships.